aisingapore/ai-practitioner-handbook/CONTRIBUTING.md

 - Do address readers as second person.
   Example: "__you__ may encounter..."
 - Avoid contractions.
 Example: "let us" instead of "let's".
+- Avoid AISG-specific terminology, e.g., "100E", "AI Apprentices".
+Use neutral alternatives such as "AI/ML project" and "junior developers", respectively, that a general, external audience can better understand.

 This is a collective effort and everyone has a part to play in maintaining the quality of the book.